Choosing the Right Image Format: The Complete Guide

 What About HEIC?

 You might have also seen .HEIC files, especially from an iPhone.
 HEIC is a modern format that's very efficient, but it's not widely supported on the web or on non-Apple devices.
 For this reason, it's almost always necessary to convert HEIC files to JPG, PNG, or WebP before using them.
+Our HEIC to JPG and HEIC to PNG tools make this simple.

-Last updated: June 28, 2025
+Last updated: July 3, 2025

 Don Cecil